Last updated on November 17, 2022 by Wandering our World

 The two most remote states in the US certainly pack a punch when it comes to keeping you entertained on your well-earned break.
 You can surf some of the world’s best waves or trek to see the US’ biggest mountain.

-Do you want to go scuba diving with sharks or whale-watching from the comfort of a boat?
-Do you want to gaze at the stars from atop a volcano or watch the Northern Lights while sipping a hot chocolate?
+Do you want to go scuba diving with sharks in Hawaii or whale-watching from the comfort of a boat in Alaska?
+Do you want to gaze at the stars from atop a volcano in Hawaii or watch the Northern Lights while sipping a hot chocolate in the most northerly state?
+These states offer amazing, yet starkly different holidays.

 Between them, Alaska and Hawaii can give you the chance to see something truly amazing on your next vacation, but which one is best for you?

-Why are we so sure?
-Well there’s nowhere else online that has made such a monumental effort to show you what makes Alaska and Hawaii different, unique, and show what sets each apart from the other.
+Luckily there’s nowhere else online that has made such a monumental effort to show you what makes Alaska and Hawaii different, unique, and share what sets each apart from the other.

 So read on to find out which is better for you – Alaska or Hawaii!